the-teachingRSE-project/competencies/competencies.md

 ### Handling of data and personal data

-A lot of RSE work involves the manipulation or creation of data processing devices.
+A lot of RSE work involves the creation, adaptation and manipulation of data processing software and, less frequently, data processing devices.
-We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.
+We highlight that professional conduct requires these developments to be reliable and to maintain data integrity and privacy.
 In particular, the way that personal data is handled can have far-reaching implications for society.
-Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988; @Hirvela2022].
+Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g., in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988; @Hirvela2022].
-RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for trouble-free sharing of data, thereby expecting openness about the research process, versus the integrity expectations of the society towards IT systems.
+RSEs need to be aware of the importance of this topic and deal with tensions that might arise with researchers' desire for trouble-free sharing of data, thereby expecting openness about the research process, versus the integrity expectations of the society towards IT systems.
 Handling personal data also has ramifications for information security considerations during the software development process.